- propranolol hydrochloride

 Nervous system disorders:

-Isolated reports of myasthenia gravis have been reported in patients administered propranolol
+Isolated reports of myasthenia gravis like syndrome or exacerbation of myasthenia gravis have been reported

 Respiratory, thoracic and mediastinal disorders:

-Bronchospasm (especially in patients with a history of asthma) sometimes with a fatal outcome (see Section 4.3)
+Bronchospasm may occur in patients with bronchial asthma or a history of asthmatic complaints, sometimes with fatal outcome

 Skin and subcutaneous tissue disorders: